 Springfield College faculty members are experts.
 And, they are seriously involved in students’ success.
 Many are nationally or internationally recognized authorities and practitioners in their clinical or professional fields.
 Most faculty members hold the highest academic degrees and other certifications in their areas of expertise.
 With a student-to-faculty ratio of 13:1, Springfield College offers small classes and personal attention.

 Academic programs equip students with the latest knowledge and skills to become leaders in some of the fastest-growing careers.
-Springfield College schools are: Health, Physical Education and Recreation; Health Sciences and Rehabilitation Studies; Human Services; Social Work; and Arts, Sciences and Professional Studies.
-The most popular majors are physical therapy, applied exercise science, physical education, physician assistant, sport management, sports biology, and psychology.
+Springfield College is split into five schools: Arts, Sciences and Professional Studies; Health, Physical Education and Recreation; Health Sciences and Rehabilitation Studies; Professional and Continuing Studies; and Social Work.
+Some of the most popular majors include physical therapy, applied exercise science, physical education, physician assistant, sport management, sports biology, and psychology.
 For qualified premedical students, the college has agreements with several medical schools and one dental school, which guarantee early acceptance.
 The Premedical Scholars Program advises and assists these students.

 Springfield College is a designated as a Premier Leadership Development Center by the YMCA of the USA.
 For students with their sights on YMCA careers, Springfield College offers the YMCA Professional Studies Program.
 The college helps these students gain internships and summer employment at YMCAs and travel to YMCAs in the United States and abroad.